 Medical care depends on the drug (or drugs) taken, the dose and the effect on the person.
 This may depend on when and how the drug was taken, what else it was taken with and any medical complications resulting from the overdose.

-- full assessment in the emergency department – this may include blood tests, observation and psychological review
+- full assessment in the emergency department – which may include blood tests, observation and psychological review

 - phoning the Poisons Information Centre on 13 11 26 for advice